RUCOGS/rucogs-infrastructure-docs/docs/website/index.md

 ## Overview

-The website is built on Angular using Typescript.
+The website is built on Angular using TypeScript.
 GraphQL is used to communicate with the backend.

 Tools: